undergrad-partner-school

 Non-Need Based

-365 students, including freshmen, obtained institutional non-need-based financial aid at this school in 2024.
+365 students, including freshmen, were awarded institutional non-need-based financial aid at this institution in 2025.
 89 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 Federal non-need-based scholarships and grants totaled $2,102,483 for students at this institution, while state aid came to $740.
 The total amount of institutional scholarships and awards that were not based on financial need was $543,479.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $104,643 USD.

 Open Applications